- Chartered Accountant Course after 12th & Graduation

 - Another advantage is the respect or the prestige you get the moment you select CA as a profession.
 But, mind it friends, this prestige or respect is to be maintained by you.
 You need to update yourself, behave in the same way, then and only the respect is maintained.

-- One of the most important advantages is the income source.
+- One of the most important advantage is, the income source.
 You tend to earn the highest in most of the field available.
 Though the earning comes after huge work, but still after all its money.

 So, after B.Com, one is academically eligible to start CA as a profession.
 Till we complete B.Com, the exams are very easy.
 University hardly fails anyone.
 And everything is going on with ease and grace.
 But after selecting CA as a profession, we need to incorporate certain change in our self.
 Some of them are mentioned below: